ovinc/aquasol/README.md

 (12) Steiger, M., *Crystal growth in porous materials—I: The crystallization pressure of large crystals.* Journal of Crystal Growth 282, 455-469 (2005).

 (13) Steiger, M., Kiekbusch, J. & Nicolai, *An improved model incorporating Pitzer's equations for calculation of thermodynamic properties of pore solutions implemented into an efficient program code.* Construction and Building Materials 22, 1841-1850 (2008).

+(14) Krumgalz, B. S., Pogorelsky, R. & Pitzer, K. S., *Volumetric Properties of Single Aqueous Electrolytes from Zero to Saturation Concentration at 298.15 K Represented by Pitzer's Ion-Interaction Equations.* Journal of Physical and Chemical Reference Data 25, 663-689 (1996).

 Constants